Skip to contentBack to top of page

 Challenge: Adapting to increasingly extreme weather

-We face challenges of increased frequency and severity of extreme weather events.
-This challenge highlights the need for improved forecasting capabilities within the water industry.
+We faced challenges of increased frequency and severity of extreme weather events.
+This challenge highlighted the need for improved forecasting capabilities within the water industry.
 Traditional weather forecasts typically cover a 10-14 day period.
 However, longer-range predictions are crucial for effective planning and resource management.

 Solution: Sub-seasonal forecasting for enhanced resilience